skip to content

 Related Publications

-Unveiling the invisible - mathematical methods for restoring and interpreting illuminated manuscripts.
+Unveiling the invisible: mathematical methods for restoring and interpreting illuminated manuscripts

-L Calatroni, M d'Autume, R Hocking, S Panayotova, S Parisotto, P Ricciardi, C-B Schönlieb – Heritage Science (2018) abs/1803.07187, 56
+L Calatroni, M d'Autume, R Hocking, S Panayotova, S Parisotto, P Ricciardi, C-B Schönlieb – Heritage science (2018) 6, 56